 On August 20, 1994 a hot summer day Bud McStay, our Fire Warden was alerted of a fire burning at the dump, he confirmed there was a fire and volunteers were dispatched.
 I was called to assist with fighting the fire.
 This was prior to the establishment of the current transfer station.
 Nine volunteers responded with the single fire trailer stored at Fred Hoch's.
 We fought the fire for four hours, sourcing water from the slew at the entrance to the transfer station.
 With two 1.5" lines, we were able to contain the fire and controll it from spreading into the huge lumber pile and the forest on the northeast side of the dump site, but we did not have sufficient equipment to put the fire out.
 We successfully held the fire at bay for about 4 hours until a bulldozer that was requested from one of the company's working locally arrived.
 The bulldozer plowed over the dump extinguishing the fire.

 I believe, this was the first fire the original brigade fought.
-We were lucky to have them, the fire trailer with pump and hoses to take early action otherwise with the high winds that day the southeast corner of Gun Lake could have been engulfed in a forest fire.
+We were lucky to have them, the fire trailer with pump and hoses to take early action otherwise with the high winds that day the northeast corner of Gun Lake could have been engulfed in a forest fire.

 We were also lucky to have the assistance of the background workers of the Gun Lake Rate Payers Association's Fire Protection Committee who arranged for the bulldozer to be brought in while the brigade fought the fire.